JuliaLang/www.julialang.org/blog/_posts/2012-02-06-shelling-out-sucks.md

 As long as the last command in a pipeline succeeds — in this case `sort` — the entire pipeline is considered a success.
 Thus, even when one or more of the earlier programs in a pipeline fails spectacularly, the last command may not, leading the shell to consider the entire pipeline to be successful.
-This is probably not what you mean by success.
+This is probably not what you meant by success.

 Bash's notion of pipeline success can fortunately be made stricter with the `pipefail` option.
 This option causes the shell to consider a pipeline successful only if all of its commands are successful: